Josef Buchmann, Patron

 In August 2009, Mr. Buchmann was decorated with the “Commanders Cross with Star” of the Polish Order of Merit by the President of the Republic of Poland, Lech Kaczynski, as part of the Survivors Park celebrations on the 65th anniversary of the liquidation of the Lodz Ghetto.
 Buchmann spearheaded the renewal of the cemetery of the Lodz Ghetto, partnered in the Lodz Ghetto Memorial at Radegast Station, and provided day-to-day care for elderly Jewish survivors.

 At Tel Aviv University, in addition to establishing the Buchmann-Mehta School of Music, Buchmann founded the Josef Buchmann Doctoral Fellowship Fund; co-sponsored the European Documentation Center; and dedicated the Buchmann Faculty of Law in memory of his parents who perished in the Holocaust.
-His latest project at TAU is the establishment, together with fellow TAU supporter Dr. Mario Adler, of the new Adler-Buchmann International Program for Outstanding Foreign Music Students at the Buchmann-Mehta School of Music.
+His latest project at TAU is the establishment of the Buchmann-Mehta School of Music International Program for Outstanding Foreign Music Students.

 Josef Buchmann serves as Vice Chairman of the Tel Aviv University Board of Governors.
 Among his many accolades, he was awarded a TAU honorary doctorate in 2002, and was recognized by Prime Ministers Itzhak Rabin and Ariel Sharon for his contributions to the State of Israel.
 For his extraordinary devotion to Israel and achievements, he was given a special prize by the late President Ezer Weizman on the occasion of the state’s 50th jubilee, and was again acknowledged by President Shimon Peres during the country’s 60th anniversary celebrations.